The Agentic BI Analyst · Builds Your Context Graph

 We've built this infrastructure before.

-We built metadata systems, BI engines, and semantic infrastructure.
+A team of engineers and leaders who built the metadata systems, BI engines, and semantic infrastructure the modern data stack runs on.
 Spotonix is the convergence of those lessons.

-8VC Tokyo Black Webb Investment Network Bob Muglia Fmr.
+8VC Tokyo Black Webb Investment Network Advisor Bob Muglia Fmr.
 CEO, Snowflake

 A 2-week scoping pilot.
 On your data.
 No paid contract.